bb-imaging/technical-assessment/README.md

 ## Technical Assessment Process

 If you're at this page, you've likely already engaged with our amazing People & Culture team.
-If not, and you are interested in a position with our team, please reach out to our Lead Recruiter, Heather Keen at keen@bbimaging.net.
+If not, and you are interested in a position with our team, please reach out to Alison Dilly at alison@bbimaging.net.

 You will have 72 hours to: